-The easiest way to stay away from conflict diamonds is to choose a jeweler who has a well-known reputation of dealing with conflict-free jewelry.
-Many jewelers are happy to answer your questions since they have nothing to hide, and often times even promote their store as conflict free.
+The simplest way to steer clear of conflict diamonds is to patronize a jeweler renowned for dealing exclusively with conflict-free jewelry.
+These jewelers often openly and willingly answer your queries since they have nothing to conceal and frequently market their stores as conflict-free.

 We’ve created a list of the most trust-worthy retailers that offer conflict-free diamonds.